 The original intent was to provide encouragement to financially disadvantaged young women to complete Year 12; to encourage young women to enter professions in maths, science, technology and engineering; to improve the status of younger women in educational institutions and in society at large; and to introduce young women and the wider community to the aims and goals of Zonta.

 Twenty years later the awards still aspire to provide similar opportunities to young women with the award available to Year 10 and 11 female students.

 Originally these awards were presented to students in a small number of schools identified by Education Queensland as disadvantaged in Year 11.
 In 2001, awards were extended to students in Year 10.
-The award value is $500 with $250 available to the student in each of years 11 and year 12 for their educational needs.
-In 2018, the Educational awards were reviewed.
-As a result the year 11 prize was phased out from 2019 and the award for the Year 10 student was increased to $500 to be available to them over two payments in their year 11 and year 12.
+The award value is $750 with $375 available to the student in each of years 11 and year 12 for their educational needs.

 Selection is made by the school principal or their nominee/s in accordance with criteria determined by the Club.

 academic progress in the view of the school Principal or his/her nominee/s

 in cultural and / or community activities in line with the objects of Zonta.

 On the recommendation of school principals, cash prizes are not given directly to the students but funds are held by the school for the student to use to assist their education (e.g. for purchase of books or other learning resources, school excursion fees).

 A certificate of recognition and information about Zonta is presented to winners at their school awards ceremonies, and a representative of the Zonta Club of Brisbane is invited to present the Awards to the winners.

 The award goes to students at these high schools: Mabel Park State High School; Bundamba State Secondary College; Glenala State High School; Aviation High; Marsden State High School; and Yeronga State High School.